VDuchauffour/RFCEurope/RFCEurope/README.txt

+Changes for Alpha 9

+Major New Things:
+New WB file by st lucifer
+	Removed relics from Carpathians
+	Added more fertile land to North Africa
+	Added more dense forest to Northern Europe – particularly Germany and Poland Removed timber from Normandy
+	Added inlet tile to give Sevilla coastal access
+	Moved clams into Rome’s BFC
+	moved ‘Iceland’ to where ‘Greenland’ currently is moved coal in Anatolia to north coast; reduced coal in Balkans, added more in UK added fresh water for Poznan tile – added Warta river between Wroclaw and Warsaw added far north resources around Archangelsk, and far east resources near edge of the map in Urals – primarily gems and metals, some extra furs. moved olives out from under Tunis
+	made central Anatolia much more fertile
+	added mud to Hungarian marshes
+	added AA to Canaries and Iceland
+	added cow to Alps near Basel
+	change terrain in Levant and NE Africa as per Turk’s suggestions made eastern part of Nile delta more city-friendly Preliminary version of Civ Dynamic names from Panopticon Ethnically Diverse Art from Embryodead
+More/better Wonder art/movies from JediClemente
+Building revisions/simplifications

+Bugfixes and Minor Changes:
+Norse UHV for France only includes Brittany/Normandie Moved 1st Norse UHV back to 1050
+Removed +1 health from fish from smokehouse.
+Allow city founding on dense forest.
+New texts and updated Great Person files from Jessiecat Reduced tech costs, particularly in the mid-to-late game Weakened German barbs, changed indy Edinburgh name to Eidyn Dun Black Death more severe.
+New settler maps for Iberian civs (except Cordoba, which was done), weakened Venice in research terms, lessened Dutch spawn zone.
+Norse more likely to get shrine of uppsala.
+New cannon buttons.
+Swedish leader art is now Gustav Vasa.
+A few tweaks to Poland and neighbors.
+Added some German localization (ue, oe)
+Skirmisher can't enter marsh.
+Long Swordsman now Longswordsman (name may change again) Olive icon fixed
+Updated unit iPower values to help AI
+Better version of Yaroslav
+Added Barbary corsair
+Changed Arab/Cordoban/Polish flags and buttons.
+New Civics buttons
+Weakened Sweden.
+Small fix on Muscovy map
+updated .ini file to exclude Custom Assets (as in BUG), to prevent crashes Gave New England and Quebec timber.
+Fixed barbs spawning in ocean
+jessiecat's colonies text update
+Civilopedia Texts for many civs
+Update and Bugfix - Swedish 3rd UHV
+Fixed buttons so they all work well in low-graphics mode.
+Religion info added to manual and a little more work therein.

 Changes for Alpha 8
 New optimized leadheads from embryodead
 Merged in JediClemente's wonders and merjin_v1's texts (Civilopedias and a few other changes)